ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 required internal structures.

-The issuer proof is used by the holder to perform validation, checking that the issuer header and all payloads are properly encoded and protected by the given proof.
+The issuer proof is used by the holder to perform validation, checking that the Issuer Header and all payloads are properly encoded and protected by the given proof.

 ## Presented Form {#presented-form}

-When an issued JWP is presented, it undergoes a transformation that adds a presentation protected header.
+When an issued JWP is presented, it undergoes a transformation that adds a Presentation Header.
 While the payload slots are identical to the Issued JWP, the Presented JWP may have one or more payloads omitted, disclosing only a subset of the original issued payloads.
-The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.
+The proof value will always be updated to add integrity protection of the Presentation Header along with the necessary cryptographic statements to verify the presented JWP.

 When supported by the underling JPA, a single issued JWP can be used to